locallyoptimistic/LocallyOptimistic/content/post/agile-analytics-p2.md

 Exploratory data analysis is an important part of the "basic research" function of an analytics or data science team.
 Unfortunately, it is really hard to write "user stories" or "acceptance criteria" for this sort of work because ... the whole point is that you are not sure what you are going to find, and it requires a researcher's intuition to know when the story is "done" (because there is always more things you *could* look into, but often those marginal investigations are not valuable).

 The nature of exploratory data analysis means that the objectives of the analysis may change *as you do the work*.
 You sometimes realize "oh x is not actually very interesting -- the real issue is understanding y."
 If your scrum process is too inflexible, you can end up expending effort against tasks that are not valuable simply because they are required to get the story done.
-While (software) engineering is a discipline of creatively applying mathematical tools to a well-defined problem, data science is about creatively applying mathematical tools to *poorly defined* problems, and it is this fundumental difference in nature that makes partitioning the work into small well-scoped tasks sometimes impossible for data science.
+While (software) engineering is a discipline of creatively applying mathematical tools to a well-defined problem, data science is about creatively applying mathematical tools to *poorly defined* problems, and it is this fundamental difference in nature that makes partitioning the work into small well-scoped tasks sometimes impossible for data science.

 ## Product ownership / story-writing